Akhil-Selukar/DSA-Prep/Graphs/Dijkstra's algorithm (Shortest path)/Dijkstras algorithm/README.md

 Now no element is left in queue and queue is empty hence we can say that the distance array that we have is the required answer which will have minimum distance of respective nodes from starting node.

+**Important :**

+Shortest path using BFS is also very similar to Dijkstra's algorithm (the only difference is in BFS we are using queue while in Dijkstra's algorithm we are using priorityQueue).
+Even though this is a very small difference still priorityQueue makes a huge difference in number of iterations and time to calculate answer in case of complex graph.
+This is because in case of BFS we traverse each and every path and keep on adding minimum in dist.
+But in case of dijkstra's algorithm by fetching minimum from queue we try to reduce the number of iterations and manipulations in dist array.